irenecelebrin/pands-project/README.md

 **Looking at the numbers**

 The file summary.txt provides the following useful information:
 - it verifies that each feature has 150 values, which means that all samples have 4 feature values -- none is Null.
 - it shows how many unique values each feature has: Petal length is the feature with the highest number of unique values (43).

 It allows to gain insight from the following stathistical operations:
-- minimum: the lowest value in the range.
+- **minimum**: the lowest value in the range.
 Based on the data, Petal width stands out as the feature with the lowest minimum, while Sepal length is the feature with the greatest minimum.
-- maximum: the greatest value in the range.
+- **maximum**: the greatest value in the range.
 Again, Petal width has the lowest maximum, while Sepal length has the greatest maximum.
-- mean: the sum of a collection of numbers divided by the count of numbers in the collection [Wikipedia](https://en.wikipedia.org/wiki/Arithmetic_mean).
+- **mean**: the sum of a collection of numbers divided by the count of numbers in the collection [Wikipedia](https://en.wikipedia.org/wiki/Arithmetic_mean).
-- median: the 'middle' value, i.e. the value that separates the higher half from the lower half in a range [Wikipedia](https://en.wikipedia.org/wiki/Median).
+- **median**: the 'middle' value, i.e. the value that separates the higher half from the lower half in a range [Wikipedia](https://en.wikipedia.org/wiki/Median).
 Comparing mean and median, it is possible to observe that they tend to be somehow similar for all features, with the greatest difference occurring for Petal Length, where the mean is 3.75 and the median 4.35.
-- standard deviation: the amount of variation of a variable from the mean value in the range [Wikipedia](https://en.wikipedia.org/wiki/Standard_deviation).
+- **standard deviation**: the amount of variation of a variable from the mean value in the range [Wikipedia](https://en.wikipedia.org/wiki/Standard_deviation).
 Petal length has the greatest standard deviation, with a value (1.75) that is more than double that of the second highest standard deviation (Sepal length, 0.82).
 Sepal width has the lowest standard deviation.
 This means that Petal length dimensions vary a lot across samples, while Sepal width is somehow similar in all samples.
-- 1st quartile (25%): cut point that divided a range of data in four equal parts.
+- **1st quartile** (25%): cut point that divided a range of data in four equal parts.
 The 1st quantile corresponds to 25th percentile.
 [Wikipedia](https://en.wikipedia.org/wiki/Quartile).
-- 3rd quartile (75%): the third quartile corresponds to 75th percentile.
+- **3rd quartile** (75%): the third quartile corresponds to 75th percentile.
 [Wikipedia](https://en.wikipedia.org/wiki/Quartile).
 Quartiles will be useful to plot and understand boxplots.

-**About summary.txt**
+**EXTRA: limitations**

-Or The limitations of this program.
-In hindsight, instead of writing and saving the data to a text file, I would have tried to save the data in a tabular format, probably using dictionnaries and Pandas.
+In hindsight, instead of writing and saving the data to a text file, I would have converted the dataset to a Pandas dataframe and used the function *df.describe()* to get the statistical data (min, max...).
+Then I could have added any other relevant information to that dataframe.
 This is because having individial blocks of information for each feature (as in summary.txt) makes it harder to compare numbers and gain insights on differences/similarities between features.
+About df.dataframe(): [Exploratory data analysis on Iris dataset](https://www.geeksforgeeks.org/exploratory-data-analysis-on-iris-dataset/).

 ### 3. Histograms